DevChance/cse15l-lab-reports/LabReport5.md

 echo "Great job!
 You finished!"
 ```

-## We then enter than into our nano text editor:
+## We then enter that into our nano text editor:

 ![image](https://user-images.githubusercontent.com/122570751/224883709-93c423f1-2bdf-4b65-ac59-2872315eee18.png)